sugarvillela/CodeGen/README.md

 *  A lot of structures are not common between languages, like classes or lambda functions.
 One may have it while another doesn't.
 *  The difficulty of achieving language agnosticism increases with the difference between source and target language.
     *  At some point, language translation becomes untenable (at least the way I'm doing it here).
-*  This program only implements a Java-to-Java compiler.
-    *  To implement another language, implement the ITranslator interface.
-    *  Assuming common language structures, the only difference is syntax.

 #### To achieve some generality, the program should identify common language structures and attributes.
 *  Language structures like classes, methods, statements, operators etc. are defined in the program as Java enumerations.
 Attributes like 'name' and 'type' are defined in the same way.